peasantbird/tp/docs/UserGuide.md

 ### Adding a buyer: `buyer`

-Adds a buyer with their information to the list.
+Adds a buyer with their information, helping you to remember their preferences and needs.
+Optional fields mean you can key in important details when time is precious, and edit the entry later.

 <box type="warning" seamless>